JTongay/netninja-react/README.md

 Props
   - They are a way to pass data into the components which we want to display on the page.
   - Dynamic Components

+Nesting Components
+  - It does exactly what you would think it does.
+It puts a component inside a parent component.